-There will come a point of time in the lives of many older people where you cannot try to heal your condition any further.
-Instead, you will have to prepare for what comes next.
+As we age, our health naturally deteriorates.
+There will come a point of time in the lives of many older people when recovery and healing become challenging.
+When this happens to a loved one, you will have to prepare for what comes next.
 This preparation doesn’t just include knowing how to cope physically and emotionally, but also how to make preparations for the rest of your family.
-In this article we will talk about how to spot physical and emotional signs of end-of-life and how to prepare loved ones emotionally.
+Learn how you can spot physical and emotional signs of the end-of-life stage and how to prepare your family for your loved one’s condition.
 We will also talk about how to make a Lasting Power of Attorney to ensure that important decisions will be in order.

 Physical Signs of End of Life

 To know when you need to start preparing for end-of-life, you have to be able to recognise the physical and emotional signs that this time is coming.
 Here are some common physical signs of end-of-life: